zhkuskov/VK-authorization-CakePHP/readme.md

 ### Features ###

 It is very simple controller from users.

-If you need to support other social network, you can use method 'addUser' and call it in own specific method wnen OAuth return user data
+If you need to support other social network, you can use method 'addUser'.
+Call it in your specific method when OAuth return user data.

 ### How do I get set up? ###

-Copy controller
+Copy controller.

-[Create](https://vk.com/editapp?act=create) your app in vk.com
+[Create](https://vk.com/editapp?act=create) your app in vk.com.

 Add in your configures file (app/Config/bootstrap.php):